Choosing the Best Least Invasive CPAP Mask

 The Discomfort of Traditional CPAP Masks

 Traditional CPAP masks cover a large portion of the face.
-They can be cumbersome and may interfere with a user's ability to sleep comfortably.
+They can be cumbersome and interfere with a user's sleeping ability.

 Some users report skin irritation from the mask's contact with their face.
 Others experience dry mouth or nose due to the constant flow of air.

-These discomforts can discourage consistent use of the mask, undermining the effectiveness of the therapy.
+These discomforts can discourage consistent use of the mask, undermining the therapy's effectiveness.
 This is why finding a less invasive, more comfortable mask is crucial for successful CPAP therapy.

 Types of Least Invasive CPAP Masks

-There are several types of least invasive CPAP masks available.
-These include nasal pillow masks, nasal cradle masks, and oral appliances.
+Several types of least-invasive CPAP masks are available, including nasal pillow masks, nasal cradle masks, and oral appliances.

 Each type has its unique features and benefits.
 The choice depends on the user's comfort, sleep habits, and the severity of their sleep apnea.